svj-aventador/xrpl-dev-portal/content/references/data-api.md

 | `limit`        | Integer                | Maximum results per page.
 The default is 20.
 Cannot be more than 1,000. |
 | `marker`       | String                 | [Pagination](#pagination) key from previously returned response. |

-**Note:** This method cannot return CSV format; only JSON results are supported for raw XRP Ledger transactions.
+**Note:** This method cannot return CSV format; only JSON results are supported for raw SGY Ledger transactions.

 #### Response Format